Renzo0o0/Binomial-option-pricing-crr/README.md

 Theta

-5. Visualization
+Visualization

-Pretty plot of the underlying price tree
+Plot of the underlying's CRR price tree

 Purpose

 Build intuition behind derivatives pricing

+Understand risk-neutral valuation

+Show the mechanics of replication

-Bridge toward the Black–Scholes model
+Prepare for the Black–Scholes model

-Understand replication and risk-neutral pricing

-Perfect for interviews in S&T, Derivatives, or Quant roles
+Useful for S&T, derivatives, quant, and risk interviews

+How to Use

+Run the single-cell Python file or notebook

+Adjust parameters such as volatility, time steps, strike or interest rate

+Observe how the option value, Greeks and the replicating portfolio change

+Dependencies

+numpy

+pandas

+matplotlib